pelicanbaytennisgroups/content/page/top.md

 1. Require a specific level of skill to insure fun and competitive play.
 2. Limit total membership.
 3. Schedule matches on specific days and at specific times.

-Review the [group descriptions]((/page/groupsummaries/)) to find a group and contact the group coordinator.